Frantik85/DataLogger4MQTT/README.md

 # DataLogger4MQTT
-App that will log every topic it receives a message for to a file
+An app, wirtten to be used on RaspPis, that will log every topic it receives to a file